-л 4 atively olled Organisations have a continuous monitoring regime in place for tracking and recording any changes in assets.
-CMM 4 Quantitatively Controlled Risks identified during the risk identification process are then managed as part of the risk management process.
-Organisation has a comprehensive inventory of assets, including hardware, software and data (including cloud). sed Business owners are assigned for assets based on criticality, sensitivity, and importance to the organisation.
+Minimum Maturity Level: CIVIIVI 2 CMIM 4 Quantitatively Controlled The organisation has a continuous monitoring regime in place for tracking and recording any changes in assets.
+Risks are identified and managed through formalised processes.
+The organisation has a comprehensive inventory of assets, including hardware, software, and data (including cloud). p Business owners are assigned for assets based on criticality, sensitivity, and importance to the organisation.
 CMM 3 Standardised Assets are classified based on their criticality, sensitivity, and importance to the organisation.
-Sta Organisational procurement policies require security teams' endorsement prior to asset acquisitions being confirmed or completed.
-All assets must have a business owner that conforms with an organisation's policy to help manage shadow IT.
-Organisations have a basic inventory of assets, including hardware, software and eq data (including cloud).
-CMM 2 ned & Track Organisation has an asset management policy in place that includes end-of-life or end-of-support.
-CMM 2 Planned & Tracked An agreed policy on asset classification exists and is applied to critical systems and assets. Ē Security requirements included within assets and services acquisitioning process.
-The organisation does not have a clear understanding of what assets they have, their importance, or where they are located.
-CMM 1 Informal Assets are classified by individuals, inconsistently marked, based on an educated guess by the user.
+Sta The organisation's procurement policies require the security teams' endorsement prior to asset acquisitions being confirmed or completed.
+All assets must have a business owner that conforms with the organisation's policy, to help manage shadow IT.
+The organisation has a basic inventory of assets, including hardware, software, and data (including cloud).
+CMM 2 Planned & Tracked The organisation has an asset management policy in place that includes end-of-life or end-of-support processes.
+CMM 2 anned & Tra An agreed policy on asset classification exists and is applied to critical systems and assets. ቘ Security requirements are included within the assets and service acquisitioning process.
+The organisation does not have a clear understanding of which assets they have, their importance, or where they are located.
+CMM 1 Informal Assets are classified by individuals, inconsistently marked and based on an educated guess by the user.
 The organisation does not have a clear understanding of what assets they have, their importance, or where they are located.